Some Tips On Silage Storage

-Make sure there is sufficient packing time relative to the chopped forage delivery rate to achieve maximum packing density.
+Make sure you have sufficient packing time relative to the chopped forage delivery rate in order to maximize packing density.

-Packing time per ton is normally highest under low delivery rates (less than 30 tons/hour on fresh basis).
+Packing time per ton is typically highest under low delivery rates.

 2) Forage delivery rate

-It can be a challenge to reduce delivery rate as very little farmers are willing to slow harvest rate to optimize packing.
+Many farmers are not willing to slow down harvest rate to optimize packing.

-Adding a second or third packing tractor as delivery rate increases can help keep packing time in a sweet spot which is around 1 to 3 minutes per ton of fresh forage.
+However, adding a second or third packing tracker as delivery rate increase can help to ensure packing time is at a sweet spot - around 1 to 3 minutes per ton of fresh forage.

 3) Packing tractor weight

 In order to determine the best total tractor weight to optimize packing, divide total tractor weight by 800.